LeCiseau/hiring/fullTime.md

 We are also perfectly fine with people that are googling or asking help of their interviewers

-Programming part have to be write in `Golang` or `Javascript` All lib / framework are allowed
+Programming part have to be write in `Golang` or `Javascript` all lib / framework are allowed

 ### Design - implementation (80 - 120 min)